-CIMB Group (or "the Group") places sustainability as a key strategic pillar and value driver, this is reflected in our Forward23+ strategic plan which aligns our aspirations towards becoming a visible shaper of sustainability practices in the ASEAN community for strategic differentiation and future-proofing of the Group.
+CIMB Group (or "the Group") places sustainability as a key strategic pillar and value driver, and this is reflected in our Forward30 strategic plan which aligns us to our purpose of Advancing Customers and Society.
+As part of Forward30, our sustainability strategy focuses on empowering customers to transition to a more sustainable future by building resilience to environmental and social risks and creating long-term value.

 CIMB has developed internal governance structures, policies, and frameworks to manage environmental and social risks within the Group as well as in our dealings with clients, partners, and other stakeholders.
 In order to put our sustainability commitments into practice, we have implemented various programmes to propel ourselves towards a more sustainable business model.
-These programmes include embarking on carbon footprint reduction projects within our operations, empowering employees to contribute towards sustainability within the organisation, managing longer-term climate risks in our business portfolio, assessing human rights risks across the Group, and engaging and encouraging our clients and peers towards sustainable practices.
+These programmes include managing the footprint of our own operations, managing longer-term climate risks in our business portfolio, assessing nature and human rights risks across the Group, and facilitating our clients in implementing sustainable practices and business models.

 Key focus areas include enhancing our sustainability risk management processes through developing and implementing policies and procedures that help to ensure CIMB Group manages indirect environmental and social impacts arising from our financing of clients.
-Through CIMB's core businesses, we work with a diverse set of clients and industries across ASEAN.